BDC Hamburger Icon

 Accounting software features

-Any software you use should include basic accounting features like a general ledger, account reconciliation, accounts payable and accounts receivable.
-Let’s look at some of the other features you can expect from accounting software.
+Any software you use should include essential accounting software features, such as a general ledger, account reconciliation, and accounts payable and accounts receivable functionality.

 Invoicing

-Invoicing is a staple for most businesses, so it’s a feature most accounting software offers.
+Most businesses must create invoices, so most accounting software platforms offer this feature.
 A basic invoice should outline customer information, the amount owed and the due date.

-In addition, some software will offer the following advanced invoicing features:
+Additionally, some software offers the following advanced invoicing features:

 • The ability to create branded invoices using your company logo, colors and fonts